enonic/old-xp-doc/doc/tutorials/my-first-app/hello-geo-world.rst

 This controller uses :ref:`page_contributions` to put the Google Maps JavaScript into the head of the document.

 4. Add the part view file.
+It must be named city-list.html to match the "resolve" function in the controller.

 .. literalinclude:: code/city-part/city-list.html
   :language: html
   :caption: City list part view - site/parts/city-list/city-list.html

-5. Build and deploy your project one final time with ``./gradlew deploy``.
+5. If you didn't start XP in :ref:`gradle_dev_mode` then build and deploy your project one final time with ``./gradlew deploy``.

 All of the project's files are now complete.
 The rest of the steps will be performed in the Content Studio interface.